 Bangladesh and IRRI

-Bangladesh’s partnership with IRRI goes back more than 55 years.
+The partnership between Bangladesh and IRRI goes back more than five decades.
 IRRI's first international outreach program was in Bangladesh.
 In 1965, a set of 303 rice varieties was evaluated at the Savar Farm, a government-run dairy enterprise near Dhaka.
 Two years later, in 1967, the first widely distributed high-yielding semidwarf rice variety, IR8, was introduced into the country.

 In the last five decades or so, great efforts in rice research and farming innovations gave a massive boost to rice productivity.
-During this time, national paddy production increased a staggering 3.5 times - from 15 million tons in 1971 to 54 million tons in 2019, which is the 4th highest in the world.
+During this time, national paddy production increased a staggering 3.6 times -- from 15 million tons in 1971 to 54 million tons in 2019 -- the fourth highest in the world.
 The spectacular progress was largely a result of improvement in the genetic potential of rice varieties through breeding, availability of climate-smart rice varieties, improved management practices and facilities, and enabling policies that increased access to inputs.

 The Ministry of Agriculture, Bangladesh Rice Research Institute (BRRI), Bangladesh Institute of Nuclear Agriculture (BINA), Department of Agricultural Extension (DAE), Bangladesh Agricultural Research Council (BARC), and many others, together with the IRRI-Bangladesh Office, supported the development and diffusion of these technologies.

-IRRI’s research for development activities in Bangladesh have focused on improved and healthier rice varieties, biotic and abiotic stress tolerant rice varieties, climate change adaptation and mitigation, rice-based cropping systems, resource-use efficiency, farm mechanization, improving rice seed systems, public-private partnership in rice breeding, socioeconomic analysis, and capacity building in rice science.
+IRRI’s research-for-development activities in Bangladesh have focused on improved and healthier rice varieties, biotic and abiotic stress-tolerant rice varieties, climate change adaptation and mitigation, rice-based cropping systems, resource-use efficiency, farm mechanization, rice seed systems, public-private partnership in rice breeding, food value chain analysis, socioeconomic analysis, gender and the youth, and capacity building in rice science.

-IRRI’s work in Bangladesh is currently supported by the Bill & Melinda Gates Foundation (BMGF), USAID, DFID, the International Fund for Agricultural Development (IFAD), and the Asian Development Bank.
+IRRI’s work in Bangladesh is currently supported by the Bill & Melinda Gates Foundation (BMGF), the United States Agency for International Development (USAID), the International Fund for Agricultural Development (IFAD), the Asian Development Bank (ADB), Krishi Gobeshona Foundation (KGF) Bangladesh, and the CGIAR funds.

 To address the future challenges and sustainably increase rice production, IRRI and the Government of Bangladesh have co-developed the 5-year Work Plan in 2018.
 The priorities identified in the Work Plan are:

-- Improving productivity and resilience of coastal agriculture
+- Building the climate change resilience of agriculture

-- Intensification and diversification of the rice-based production system
+- Sustainable intensification and diversification of the rice-based production system

 - Mechanization and post-harvest technologies